-Talent Works gives London College of Communication students paid work with local charities, social enterprises and community groups on a wide range of creative and communications projects.
+Talent Works gives London College of Communication and Camberwell College of Arts students paid work with local charities, social enterprises and community groups across a wide range of creative and communications projects.

-Over five years, 170 students have worked with 97 organisations.
-Thanks to funders, all of our clients received the work at no cost.
+Over five years, 170 students have worked with 113 organisations.
+Thanks to our partners and funders, all of our clients received the work at no cost.

 What we've done

-Talent Works has built websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.
+To date, the Talent Works initiative has developed websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.

-In 2017, we added training for the students, prototyping with 12 students a project that has been scaled up in 2018.
-51 students were trained in web design, build and publishing, and in client management, before being matched to 25 organisations who needed a new website.
+In 2017, we added training for the students, prototyping with 12 students that was then scaled up in 2018.
+51 students were trained in web design, build and publishing, and client management, before being matched to 25 organisations who needed a new website.

-In December 2018, March 2019 and July 2019 a multi-discipline team of around 30 students worked intensively on up to 18 briefs.
+In December 2018, March 2019 and July 2019, a multi-disciplinary team of around 30 students worked intensively on up to 18 briefs.
 They made films and animations, built websites, designed print materials, created social media assets, and advised on strategy.

 Why develop Talent Works?

-Talent Works has helped a wide range of organisations, both large and small, new and established, mostly based in Southwark and Lambeth.
+Talent Works has helped a wide range of organisations - both large and small, new and established, and mostly based in Southwark and Lambeth.